Miller Dental Care Orillia

 CDCP Limits

-The Canadian Dental Care Plan (CDCP) operates differently, relying on frequency limits instead of dollar caps.
+The Canadian Dental Care Plan (CDCP) operates differently, using frequency limits instead of dollar caps.
 Here’s how it breaks down:

 Procedure Type Coverage Frequency